kunhwiko/concepts/languages/devops/kubernetes.md

         * enables users to check or update status of Pods
     2) ReplicaSets:
         * ensures that a specified number of Pod replicas are running at a given time
+    3) StatefulSets:
+        * used when Pods need a persistent storage volume in the cluster (see "Storage" section below)
+        * guarantees ordering / uniqueness of Pods and stable network identifiers
 ```

 ##### Service